Retries are load multipliers: policy-keyed resilience for Go¶

 - clamp values to documented safe ranges

-- record normalization metadata for observability
+- record normalization metadata

 This is a guardrail.
 It prevents accidental busy loops and storms even when configuration is imperfect.